Black Friday 2018 smart home deals: Bargains on Echo Dot, Google Home Hub, Facebook Portal, Apple HomePod and more

 Amazon Echo Dot (third-gen) for $24 (save $26)Tyler Lizenby/CNET

 Amazon has a relatively aggressive discount in store for the new, third-gen Echo Dot, too.
 At just $24, you'll be able to get it for more than half off (and a dollar cheaper than its rival, the Google Home Mini, which I'm sure is just a coincidence).
-And yep, like a lot of these Echo deals, you'll find the same price at major retailers like Target and Best Buy.
+And yep, like a lot of these Echo deals, you'll find the same price at major retailers like Target, Best Buy and Kohl's.

 Amazon Echo Dot (second-gen) for $20 (save $10)Ian Knighton/CNET